sidkos/multi_sensor_fusion/README.md

 ```

 ## KPI Test Frequency Justification
-To optimize the multidisciplinary development lifecycle at Niart, we apply a tiered testing strategy:
+To optimize the multidisciplinary development lifecycle, we apply a tiered testing strategy:

 | Frequency | KPIs Included | Justification |
 | :--- | :--- | :--- |